 How is customer information stored?
 What about privacy?

-The blockchain is a public ledger, accessible to anybody, anywhere and at any time.
+Blockchain is a public ledger, accessible to anybody, anywhere and at any time.
 Despite such transparency, RIDDLE &CODE's solution is able to guarantee superior user's privacy.
 RIDDLE&CODE only stores transactions and service data in the form of hashes, which are not readable, as they represent references to data and not data itself.
 These references are connected to secure keys.
 Therefore, only a person / institution that holds the right keys and the reference database is able to decipher the hashes recorded on the blockchain.
-Thus everyone can see hashes, but without the right keys and context data, such data is worthless.
+Thus, everyone can see hashes, but without the right keys and context data, such data is worthless.

 Our business partners have full discretion over the extent of referenced data shared and counterparts they share it with.
 It is a perfect way to enable multiparty cooperation without compromising the internal data sources and rules of confidentiality.